-This section presents the results of configuring the ScatterD tool to combine two metaheuristic algorithms (particle swarm optimization and a genetic algorithm) with binpacking to optimize the deployment of the embedded flight avionics system described in Section 4.
-We applied these techniques to determine if (1) a deployment exists that increases processor utilization to the extent that legacy processors could be removed and (2) the overall network bandwidth requirements of the deployment were reduced due to colocating communicating software tasks on a common processor.
+This section presents the results of configuring the ScatterD tool to combine two metaheuristic algorithms (particle swarm optimization and a genetic algorithm) with bin-packing to optimize the deployment of the embedded flight avionics system described in Section 4.
+We applied these techniques to determine if (1) a deployment exists that increases processor utilization to the extent that legacy processors could be removed and (2) the overall network bandwidth requirements of the deployment were reduced due to collocating communicating software tasks on a common processor.

-The first experiment examined applying ScatterD to minimize the number of processors in the legacy flight avionics system deployment, which originally consisted of software tasks deployed to 14 processors.
-Applying ScatterD with particle swarm optimization techniques and genetic algorithms resulted in increased utilization of the processors, reducing the number of processors needed to deploy the software to eight in both cases.
+The first experiment examined applying ScatterD to minimize the number of processors in the legacy flight avionics system deployment described in Section 4 This system originally required 14 processors to support all necessary software tasks.
+Applying ScatterD with particle swarm optimization techniques and genetic algorithms resulted in increased utilization of the processors, reducing the number of processors needed to deploy the software of the system to eight in both cases.
 The remaining six processors could then be removed from the deployment without affecting system performance, resulting in the 42.8% reduction shown in Figure 4.

 The ScatterD tool was also applied to minimize the bandwidth consumed due to communication by software tasks allocated to different processors in the legacy avionics system described in Section 4.
 Reducing the bandwidth requirements of the system leads to more efficient, faster communication while also reducing power consumption.
-The legacy deployment consumed $1.83 \cdot 10^{08}$ bytes of bandwidth.
-Both versions of the ScatterD tool yielded a deployment that reduced bandwidth by $4.39 \cdot 10^{07}$ or 24%, as shown in Figure 4.
+The legacy deployment consumed $1.83 \cdot 1008$ bytes of bandwidth.
+Both versions of the ScatterD tool yielded a deployment that reduced bandwidth by $4.39 \cdot 1007$ bytes or 24%, as shown in Figure 4.